 Example: you have decided to create a map with five different zones and set the nutrient target value of 50 kilograms and the 10% intensity.
 That means the average (middle) zone will require 50 kilograms of the base nutrient, while for the other zones these values will equal 55 kg (for the highest intensity zone), 52,5 kg, 47,5 kg, and 45 kg (for the lowest intensity zone).

-- Below, you can see how much fertiliser you will need to apply the map:
+9. Below, you can see how much fertiliser you will need to apply on your field based on the created map:

-If you want to know its total costs, you can use the Cost calculator - click on the icon and enter the price per tonne.
+If you want to know its total costs, you can use the Cost calculator - click on the icon and enter the price per kilogram.

-- Once you have finished, click Next to go to Step 3.
+10. Once you have finished, click the button Next: Adjust parameters to go to the last step.

 Step 3 - Machinery and parameters

-- Below you can see the list of all the zones and their target value of the base nutrient.
-You can leave the values that we have calculated (based on Intensity) or choose a different number.
+3. Below you can see the list of all the zones and their target value of the base nutrient.
+You can leave the values that we have calculated (based on Intensity) or enter a different value.
+To do so, click on the number and set it manually.